waseqX/waseqX/README.md

 ##  About Me
--### Software Engineering Graduate from Herat University -### Currently mastering React, Tailwind CSS, and GitHub -### Exploring the latest trends in frontend development -### Open to collaborations and exciting projects
+### -Software Engineering Graduate from Herat University
+### -Currently mastering React, Tailwind CSS, and GitHub
+### -Exploring the latest trends in frontend development
+### -Open to collaborations and exciting projects

 ## 🏆 Achievements & Certifications